Medical school: Italy

-In Italy, the contents of the medical school admission test is decided each year by the Ministry of Education, Universities and Research (MIUR) and consists of sixty questions divided in five categories: logics and "general education" ("cultura generale"), mathematics, physics, chemistry, and biology.
+In Italy, the contents of the medical school admission test is decided each year by the Ministry of University and Research (MUR) and consists of sixty questions divided in five categories: logics and "general culture" ("cultura generale"), mathematics, physics, chemistry, and biology.
 Results are expressed in a national ranking.

 As a general rule, all state-run medical schools in the country administer it on the same day, whereas all privately run medical schools administer it on another day, so that a candidate may take the test once for state-run schools and once for a private school of his or her choice, but no more.

-Some universities in Italy provide an international degree course in medicine taught entirely in English for both Italian and non-Italian students.
-A number of these medical schools are at public universities, and have relatively low tuition fees compared to the English-speaking world, because the cost of the medical education is subsidized by the state for both Italian and non-Italian students.
-These public medical schools include the International Medical School at the University of Milan, the University of Pavia, the University of Padua, Rome "La Sapienza", Rome "Tor Vergata", Naples Federico II, the Second University of Naples, the University of Messina and the University of Bari.
+Some universities in Italy provide an international degree course in medicine taught entirely in English for both Italian and foreign students.
+A number of these medical schools are at public universities, and have relatively low tuition fees compared to the English-speaking world, because the cost of the medical education is subsidized by the state for both Italian and foreign students.
+These public medical schools include the University of Milan's International Medical School, the University of Milan-Bicocca Bergamo campus, the University of Bologna, the University of Cagliari, the University of Catania, the University of Pavia, the University of Padua, the University of Parma, the Sapienza University of Rome, the University of Rome Tor Vergata, the University of Naples Federico II, the University of Campania Naples campus, the University of Messina, the University of Bari, the Marche Polytechnic University Ancona campus and the University of Turin Orbassano campus.
 These universities require applicants to rank highly on the International Medical Admissions Test.
-Italy also has private or parochial, more expensive English-language medical schools such as Vita-Salute San Raffaele University, Università Campus Bio-Medico in Rome and Humanitas University in Milan, and at the Università Cattolica del Sacro Cuore Rome campus.
+Italy also has private and Catholic English-language medical schools such as the Vita-Salute San Raffaele University in Milan, the Università Campus Bio-Medico, the Saint Camillus University and the Università Cattolica del Sacro Cuore Rome campus, and the Humanitas University in Pieve Emanuele.

-Medicine is one of the university faculties implementing numerus clausus ("numero chiuso"): the overall number of medical students admitted every year is constant, as each medical school is assigned a maximum number of new admission per year by MIUR.
+Medicine is one of the university faculties implementing numerus clausus ("numero chiuso"): the overall number of medical students admitted every year is constant, as each medical school is assigned a maximum number of new admission per year by MUR.